melanie-t/http-client-server/README.txt

 1. Add the project to your choice of IDE
 2. Build the project
-3. Run Main.java and enter Httpc commands (ex: get 'http://httpbin.org/status/418')
+3. Run Main.java and enter Httpfs commands

+Implemented Bonus: Content-Type and Content-Disposition